yegor256/blog/_drafts/os.md

       [Rust](https://aws.amazon.com/blogs/opensource/aws-sponsorship-of-the-rust-project/);
     and [so on](https://github.com/ossfriendly/open-source-supporters).

-Now, the question is how this helps Google and others to make their business more profitable?
+Next, the question is how this helps Google and others make their business more profitable?
 For example, how Google Cloud Platform is planning to beat Amazon AWS, using open source as a weapon?
 Here is how, among [other reasons](https://simplabs.com/blog/2019/11/11/why-companies-invest-in-oss/):

   * **Selling**.
     The products they sponsor gather large communities of users, who know how to work with them.
-Some of the those users are decision-making people.
+Some of those users are decision-making people.
 For example, [Google's Container Engine](https://cloud.google.com/kubernetes-engine/)
     is a hosted version of
     [Kubernetes](https://github.com/kubernetes/kubernetes), an open source product.